J100: Elementary Japanese

 - the ability to translate from and to Japanese of short length with use of appropriate language on everyday situations

-This module will be taught over 22 weeks with 10 hours classroom contact per week.
+Total of 22 weeks teaching with 10 hours classroom contact per week.

 Scope and syllabus

 This module is designed for students who have no or limited knowledge of Japanese language.
 It is an integrated introduction to modern Japanese which aims to develop basic speaking, listening, reading, writing and mediation (translation to and from Japanese/English) skills.

 The module covers two to three chapters per week from the textbook 'Minna no Nihongo'.

 Method of assessment